-- Paragraph 38 of IAS 1, 'Presentation of financial statements' comparative information requirements in respect of: - o paragraph 79(a)(iv) of IAS 1; - o paragraph 73(e) of IAS 16, 'Property, plant and equipment'; and - o paragraph 118(e) of IAS 38, 'Intangible assets' (reconciliations between the carrying amount at the beginning and end of the period). - The following paragraphs of IAS 1, 'Presentation of financial statements': - o 10(d) (statement of cash flows); - o 16 (statement of compliance with all IFRS); - 38A (requirement for minimum of two primary statements, including cash flow statements); - o 38B-D (additional comparative information); - o 111 (statement of cash flows information). - IAS 7, 'Statement of cash flows'. - Paragraphs 30 and 31 of IAS 8, 'Accounting policies, changes in accounting estimates and errors' (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective). - Paragraph 17 of IAS 24, 'Related party disclosures' (key management compensation). - The requirements in IAS 24, 'Related party disclosures', to disclose related party transactions entered into between two or more members of a Company.
+- Paragraph 38 of IAS 1, 'Presentation of financial statements' comparative information requirements in respect of: - o paragraph 79(a)(iv) of IAS 1; - o paragraph 118(e) of IAS 38, 'Intangible assets'. - The following paragraphs of IAS 1, 'Presentation of financial statements': - o 10(d) (statement of cash flows); - o 16 (statement of compliance with all IFRS); - o 38A (requirement for minimum of two primary statements, including cash flow statements); - 38B-D (additional comparative information); - o 111 (statement of cash flows information). - o 40-A-D - IAS 7, 'Statement of cash flows'. - Paragraphs 30 and 31 of IAS 8, 'Accounting policies, changes in accounting estimates and errors' (requirement for the disclosure of information when an entity has not applied a new IFRS that has been issued but is not yet effective). - Paragraph 17 of IAS 24, 'Related party disclosures' (key management compensation). - The requirements in IAS 24, 'Related party disclosures', to disclose related party transactions entered into between two or more members of a Company.